wavefrontHQ/docs/pages/doc/ui_examine_data_v2.md

 ![time bar](images/time_bar_v2.png)

-## Filter with Variables or Filters
+## Filter with Global Filters or Dashboard Variables

-Dashboard variables and global filters are two ways to narrow down what you see.
+Global filters and dashboard variables are two ways to narrow down what you see.
-* [**Dashboard Variables**](dashboards_variables_v2.html) are preset by a user with Dashboard permissions.
-All users can then make selections, for example, select a value from predefined list of strings or an automatically generated list of sources.
 * **Global Filters** allow any Wavefront user to filter by key value pair.
 For example, you could specify `source="db-2"` or `env="production"`.
+* * [**Dashboard Variables**](dashboards_variables_v2.html) are preset by a user with Dashboard permissions.
+All users can then make selections, for example, select a value from predefined list of strings or an automatically generated list of sources.

 If you select both a variable and a global filter, Wavefront uses AND to find results that satisfy both conditions.
 For example, `source="db-2" AND source="db-1"` results in No Data, but other combinations might get the results you're after.